 Prof Alison Sharrock - research

 My research interests range across Latin poetry from Plautus to the imperial age.
 I began with Ovid and to Ovid I have returned, with a projected book entitled Ovid and Epic which will be the main focus of my attention over the next few years.
 In between, I have made a foray into Roman comedy, on which I gave the WB Stanford memorial lectures in Trinity College Dublin in 1999.
-A book arising from those lectures was published by CUP in 2009.
+A book arising from those lectures, entitled Reading Roman Comedy: Poetics and Playfulness in Plautus and Terence, was published by CUP in 2009.
 The other strand to my interest is in literary theory, including feminist readings of Classical literature.
 Together with David Konstan (Brown University), I edit an OUP series entitled Oxford Studies in Classical Literature and Gender Theory.
-I hope eventually to contribute a book to this series, on Lucretius, of which my chapter in Leonard and Zanko (2005) offers first thoughts, while my interest in Lucretius is about to result in the publication of a collection of essays, Lucretius: Poetry, Philosophy, Science (OUP, 2013), jointed edited with Andrew Morrison and Daryn Lehoux.
+I hope eventually to contribute a book to this series, on Lucretius, of which my chapter in Leonard and Zanko (2005) offers first thoughts, while my interest in Lucretius has resulted in the publication of a collection of essays, Lucretius: Poetry, Philosophy, Science (OUP, 2013), jointed edited with Andrew Morrison and Daryn Lehoux.

 Current and recent supervision of PhDs